15 Best Trail Camera Under 100$ in 2023

 Some trail cameras are also capable of taking videos.
 This means you can watch those deer, for example, in real-time.
 A PIR sensor also activates the video function found on trail cameras, typically the same sensor used to capture photographs.

 A PIR sensor is also able to detect motion during the night.
 It works in the same way as it does during the day.
 The only difference is the outcome of the photograph.
 Photographs taken at night are typically black and white.

 How do you find trail cameras in the woods?

 You may also want to look for a strap that keeps the camera tied to the tree.
-Straps can be camouflaged but they can still be quite easy to spot.
+Straps can be camouflaged, but they can still be quite easy to spot.

 You may also want to look out for the camera’s lens.
 The lens is usually a circular shape and can be seen if you look very carefully.
-However, you’re more likely to spot the whole camera before you see the lens.
+However, you’re more likely to spot the real camera before you see the lens.

-- Whether you want a video option: Some cameras come with a video option and some don’t.
-If you want to take videos try to find a camera that comes with 1080p so you have high-quality videos to watch.
+- Whether you want a video option: Some cameras come with a video option, and some don’t.
+If you want to take videos, try to find a camera that comes with 1080p so you have high-quality videos to watch.

 - Whether you need high-quality photographs or videos: if you don’t need fantastic-looking photographs or videos, a camera with just 8 megapixels may be sufficient.
 Some ‘starter’ cameras offer 720P video quality, and although the quality isn’t as good as 1080p, it’s still not bad.